 The application for exemption must be submitted prior to the commencement of the absence and with sufficient time to complete the approval process.
-Forms are available from the Administration Office and also can be found on the
+Please email the school and attention your request to the Principal.

 4.3 Mobile Phone Policy - Off and Away - All Day